akhilkrishnar0/SkyView-Query-and-Visualization/README.md

 - **Astroquery**: For enabling access to astronomical data from SkyView and other services.
 - **matplotlib**: For creating the visualization of the survey images in a customizable grid layout.

-%## License

-%This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-%---